-Fetal alcohol spectrum disorder (FASD) is an umbrella term that refers to the range of effects that occurs in a person who has been exposed to alcohol while in utero.
-When a pregnant woman consumes alcohol, it can be passed through her bloodstream to the fetus, thereby exposing the developing fetus to the effects of alcohol use.
+FASD is an umbrella term that refers to the range of effects that occurs in a person who has been exposed to a substance while in utero.
+This substance can be passed through her bloodstream to the fetus, thereby exposing the developing fetus.
 This exposure can include limited growth and development of the central nervous system and affect all physical and neurological systems.

 Some of the effects of FASD include:

 - Communication disorders